AJ000-sys/csc340-group-4/Music Subscription Service SRS.md

 ## 3. Requirements

 ### 3.1 Functional Requirements
-FR0: The system shall allow user to create accounts as either listener or artist.
+- FR0: The system shall allow users to create a profile either as a customer or an artist.
-FR1: The system shall allow artists to upload music.
+- FR1: The system shall allow artists to create new songs, and edit or remove them.
+- FR2: The system shall allow artists to interact with customers by replying to their comments/feedback.
-FR2: The artist should have access to  different streaming statistics.
+- FR3: The system shall allow artists to view their songs engagment by displaying streaming statistics.
+- FR4: The system shall allow customers to select the following services: browse, listen, and download music.
+- FR5: The system shall allow customers to subscribe to their desired artists.
-FR3: The system shall allow artists to interact with customer review.
+- FR6: The system shall allow customers to write comments/feedback on songs of their choice.

 #### 3.1.1 User interfaces
 Web pages using HTML, CSS, and JavaScript.